+Brandie’s Little Bear

-Big Dreams, Little People Learning Center LLC
+Learning Center LLC

 Parent Handbook

-Big Dreams, Little People Learning Center (“Center”) is committed to providing a safe, caring and developmentally appropriate environment for children between the ages of six weeks and eleven years.
+Brandie’s Little Bear Learning Center (“Center”) is committed to providing a safe, caring and developmentally appropriate environment for children between the ages of six weeks and twelve years.

 Our Mission

-[Insert Mission]
+“Our mission is to provide high quality childcare that meets the needs of each child and family in a safe, educational, and caring environment.
+Our focus is to provide a stimulating early care and education experience, which promotes each child's social, emotional, language, intellectual and physical development.”

 I. Policy Information for Parents

-The Center’s daily schedule, plans, classroom arrangements, and staffing patterns are designed to promote positive, inclusive and enjoyable learning experiences, including respectful and trusting relationships among adults and children.
+The Center’s daily schedule, plans, classroom arrangements, and staffing patterns are designed to promote positive, inclusive, and enjoyable learning experiences, including respectful and trusting relationships among adults and children.
 Consistency is important in setting rules and limits.

 Age and Programs